-- 4 Perform the following QuickTest options on the Used Books control, to see how QuickTest recognizes the control: - 1 - ➤ Use the Object Spy to view the test object properties and test object methods that are supported for the Used Books control.
+➤ Use the Object Spy to view the identification properties and test object operations that are supported for the Used Books control.
 No value is displayed for the title property because you have not yet implemented a JavaScript function that returns its value.